lyndskg/eli5-chrome/README.md

 2. Open Google Chrome and go to "chrome://extensions".
 3. Enable "Developer mode" in the top-right corner.
 4. Click "Load unpacked" and select the extension folder on your local machine.
-5. The ELI5 Explorer extension will be added to Chrome.
+5. The `eli5-chrome` extension will be added to Chrome.

 > Put